 - ¼ teaspoon dried parsley

-- 1 lb gnocchi Shelf-stable recommended (see notes)
+- 1 lb gnocchi shelf-stable recommended (see notes)

-- 3 tablespoon sun-dried tomatoes with oil
+- 3 tablespoon sun-dried tomatoes in oil

 - ½ cup frozen corn